shivshankardayal/full-website/books/c/source/fs.rst

 ************************
 Following Specification
 ************************
-At this point of time I would like to look back and refer to C99 specification n1124.pdf located at http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1124.pdf, which, is the C99 specification with me.
-Since my thoughts are random in nature I will try to follow the organization of content given in the specification.
+At this point of time I would like to look back and refer to C11 specification n1570.pdf, which, is the C11 specification with me.
+Threading is not yet implemented in any compiler so we will have to wait for compilers to support it before we can study it.
+I will try to follow the organization of content given in the specification.
 This treatment of C99 is very tightly coupled with compiler(gcc) and specification.
 If someone says that a book can be written by ignoring any of